samsquire/ideas2/README.md

 # 91. Desktop distribution has a development environment

-A Linux distirbution could come with a working development environment already configured to write applications in.
+A Linux distribution could come with a working development environment already configured to write applications in.

 # 92.